pantheon-systems/documentation/source/content/multizone-failover.md

 1. As a site administrator, navigate to `/admin/config/search/search-api/server/pantheon`.

-1. Click “Delete all indexed data on this server” to queue all content for re-indexing.
+1. Click **Delete all indexed data on this server** to queue all content for re-indexing.

 1. Run Drupal Cron manually until all items have been indexed.
 You can determine that all items are indexed when search_api stops logging to watchdog on the cron runs.